 Nuklearmedicinsk Afdeling, Odense Universitetshospital, OUH (second supervisor)

-- Linn Nathalie Støme: Estimating utility applying behavioral data in early health technology assessment
+- Linn Nathalie Støme: Estimating utility applying behavioural data in early health technology assessment

 Centre for Connected Care (C3), Oslo Universitetssykehus (second supervisor)